Yaskawa-Global/SmartPendantSDK/docs/en/intro-concepts.md

 ## Tools

 ...
 Note: The YRC Controller associates a Tool with each Position (e.g. the Tool that was active when it was taught).
-However, this is not currently provided by the API when accessing Position variables; though if a variable's Position is defined in a Tool CoordinateFrame will will have the tool that defines the frame associated with it.
+However, this is not currently provided by the API when accessing Position variables; though if a variable's Position is defined in a Tool CoordinateFrame will have the tool that defines the frame associated with it.

 ## Variables